keithjgrant/keithjgrant.com/content/posts/2017/07/transitioning-gradients.md

 }
 ```

+The pseudo-element is initially hidden via `opacity: 0`.
+On hover, that transitions to an `opacity: 1`.
+This produces the illusion of the main gradient transitioning to the pseudo-element’s gradient.
 It also takes a little bit of `z-index` work to ensure the pseudo-element stays positioned behind the content of the main element.

 This takes a fair bit of code, unfortunately.
 But if you need this effect, this is the best (and only) way I’ve found so far to accomplish it.